dizco/AzureDevOps.InnerSource/README.md

 # AzureDevOps.InnerSource :star2:

 Discoverability of [InnerSource](https://innersourcecommons.org/) repositories on Azure DevOps suffers from a few limitations compared to Github.
-For example, it is very difficult to find and to assess how mature a repository is.
+For example, it is very difficult to find a repository and to assess how mature it is.
 This project provides the following features:
 - Aggregated view of all repositories within a project
 - Badge to display the last commit date in a repository
 - Badge to display the main programming language used in a repository